Installing the STM32MP1 dev tools

 echo 'options mmc_block perdev_minors=16' > /tmp/mmc_block.conf

-sudo mv /tmp/mmc_block.conf /etc/modprobe.d/mmc_block.conf
+doas mv /tmp/mmc_block.conf /etc/modprobe.d/mmc_block.conf

 create directories, download and install ST packages